NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Sentinel.md

 * * *

-You wear your armor like a second skin.
-You can rest normally while wearing medium armor.
-If you are a master in heavy armor, you can also rest normally while wearing heavy armor.
+You wear your armor like a second skin, taking comfort in the protection it offers.
+You don't become Fatigued if you sleep while wearing armor.

 ## [[Feats/Armor Specialist|Armor Specialist]] Feat 6